Enterprise Search is Better Than You Imagine in 2026

 At the same time, some of those same macro trends have dramatically increased the need for great enterprise search:

-• The explosion of SaaS tools has tended to silo knowledge as well as make it more and more painful to find helpful knowledge at work.
-Employees frequently run the same search across multiple knowledge silos.
+• The explosion of SaaS tools has tended to silo knowledge and make it increasingly painful to find helpful information at work.
+Employees frequently run the exact search across multiple knowledge silos.

 • The dramatic shift to remote/hybrid work makes it difficult for employees to visualize social connections and intuitively understand "who knows what" in organizations